1. Latency Is Becoming the New Intelligence

 warp specialization → block specialization → GPU specialization

 GPUs are no longer treated as fully symmetric execution units.
-Different devices assume different responsibilities depending on communication cost, compute density, and data dependencies.
+Different devices assume different responsibilities depending on communication cost, execution density, and data dependencies.

-Inside GLM-5.1, the attention layer is split into two types of workers:
+Inside GLM-5.1, the attention layer is decomposed into two types of workers:

 - GPU0: Sparse Indexer Worker